Special-K-s-Flightsim-Bots/DCSServerBot/README.md

     cloud: true                 # If you have installed DCS on a NAS or cloud drive, autoupdate and desanitization will only take place once on all your nodes.
     desanitize: true            # Desanitize your MissionScripting.lua after each update.
 Default is true.
     minimized: true             # Start DCS minimized (default: true)
+    user: xxxx                  # Your DCS username (only needed for specific usecases)
+    password: xxxx              # Your DCS password (will be auto-moved by the bot to a secret place)
   instances:
     DCS.release_server:        # The name of your instance.
 You can have multiple instances that have to have unique names.
       home: '%USERPROFILE%\\Saved Games\\DCS.release_server' # The path to your saved games directory.